8 Reasons You Have Symptoms of Too Much Thyroid Medication

 8 Reasons You Have Side Effects of Too Much Thyroid Hormone

-As a clinician and researcher for many years, I’ve unearthed 8 main reasons that people with hypothyroidism experience too high thyroid medication symptoms.
+As a clinician and researcher for many years, I’ve unearthed 8 main reasons that people with hypothyroidism experience too-high thyroid medication symptoms.
 As we go through these, take note of any that may apply to you and check in right away with your healthcare professional to find the solution that’s right for you.

 The Initial Thyroid Hormone Dose is Too High

-It often takes some trial and error to get thyroid hormone levels right when first starting thyroid medication (Synthroid, the brand name of levothyroxine) [2].
+It often takes some trial and error to get thyroid hormone levels right when first starting thyroid medication (Synthroid, the brand name of levothyroxine) 2.
 In this instance, it’s important to work closely with your doctor to find the right amount.

-More Medication is Taken Than What is Prescribed
+Taking More Medication Than What is Prescribed

 After some time it may be tempting to play around with the medication dose on your own, but it’s best to get a doctor’s approval first to avoid overmedicating.

 Gut conditions can mimic the symptoms of hypothyroidism, leading patients and prescribers to believe there isn’t enough thyroid hormone.
-Before increasing levothyroxine, it’s important to check thyroid hormone levels with thyroid function tests [2].
-If they’re normal, it’s best to look for the root causes of symptoms—often, it’s poor gut health [3].
+Before increasing levothyroxine, it’s important to check thyroid hormone levels with thyroid function tests 2.
+If they’re normal, it’s best to look for the root causes of symptoms—often, it’s poor gut health 3.

 Improved Medication Absorption

-Gut conditions like SIBO, low stomach acid, leaky gut, or food intolerances can make it harder to absorb thyroid medication [4, 5, 6, 7].
+Gut conditions like SIBO, low stomach acid, leaky gut, or food intolerances can make it harder to absorb thyroid medication 4 5 6 7.
 People taking thyroid hormone and simultaneously working to improve their gut health may need a lower dose of medication due to better absorption.

-Women with subclinical hypothyroidism who are pregnant or struggling with infertility can benefit from temporary thyroid hormone replacement [8, 9].
+Women with subclinical hypothyroidism who are pregnant or struggling with infertility can benefit from temporary thyroid hormone replacement 8 9.
 However, if overt hypothyroidism after childbirth isn’t present, continuing hormone replacement can lead to hyperthyroid symptoms.

 Significant Weight Loss or Older Age

-It’s common for the required dose of thyroid hormone replacement to drop as people get older and when they lose weight [2].
+It’s common for the required dose of thyroid hormone replacement to drop as people get older and when they lose weight 2.

-Thyroid Hormone Levels are Normal with Hashimoto’s Disease But Medication is Prescribed
+Thyroid Hormone Levels Are Normal With Hashimoto’s Disease but Medication is Prescribed

 People with Hashimoto’s disease (elevated TPO antibodies) can have normal thyroid blood tests but still have hypothyroid-like symptoms.
 This may be due to antibodies attacking the brain.
-However, taking unnecessary thyroid hormone won’t help improve symptoms and can lead to the symptoms of too much thyroid medication [10, 11, 12].
+However, taking unnecessary thyroid hormone won’t help improve symptoms and can lead to the symptoms of too much thyroid medication 10 11.

-Thyroid Medication is Prescribed But Not Needed
+Thyroid Medication Is Prescribed But Not Needed

 This is probably the most common issue we see in the clinic, so let me spend some more time here.